arfc/saltproc/doc/overview.rst

 The Future
 ----------

+.. _issues page on GitHub: https://github.com/arfc/saltproc/issues

 A number of features will be implemented in SaltProc soon.
+Take a look at the `issues page on GitHub`_ to see what we are working on.

 .. warning::